CPHDH/placepress/README.md

 - `[curatescape_global_map]` : adds the global map to a standalone page

 ## Helper Functions
+Curatescape attempts to add custom fields and other components to your theme automatically using WordPress plugin filters.
+If you have compatibility issues with your theme or would like to customize where/how content appears, you can use the helper functions below.
+NOTE: Be sure to turn off content filters in Curatescape plugin settings if you are customizing your theme.

 ### General
 - `curatescape_setting($option)`
 - `curatescape_parse_markdown($string,$singleline=true)`